hue881/hue881.github.io/mcs/2026/fall/math/7th-grade/welcome/index.md

 ### Bring Your Own Device — Please Read

 Because the SHSAT has moved to a digital format, I would like students to practice on screen with adaptive materials that mirror the real test.  **Students bring their own device.
-The school does not provide loaner laptops or tablets for this class** — there are none available to lend, so a device left at home cannot be replaced on the spot.
+The school does not provide loaner laptops or tablets for this class** — there are only a few available to lend, so a device left at home cannot be replaced on the spot.
 School Wi-Fi is available and the bring-your-own-device policy is approved.

 Paper practice remains part of the course.
 The goal is comfort with both formats, especially typed numeric entry, where elimination and backsolving are unavailable.